fluttercandies/flutter_candies/README.md

 # Flutter
-custom flutter candies(widgets) for you to make your flutter app easier building, enjoy it
+custom flutter candies(widgets) for you to easily build flutter app, enjoy it

 # extended_nested_scroll_view